Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 GROUP BY 1;
 ```

+I use `distinct` to count unique days .
 customer_id|	days_visited
 ---------|--------
 A	|4
 B	|6
 C	|2

-Customer A visited the restaurant on 4 different days, customer B visited on 6 different days, and customer C visited on 2 different days.
+* Customer A visited the restaurant on 4 different days
+* Customer B visited on 6 different days
+* Customer C visited on 2 different days.

 ------------